 - Send a Message

 Chris Coburn is Chief Innovation Officer, Mass General Brigham, an integrated health care system that consists of Harvard University affiliates Brigham and Women’s Hospital, Massachusetts General Hospital, Massachusetts Eye and Ear, and McLean Hospital.
-Mass General Brigham is the nation’s largest academic research enterprise with over $13 billion in annual revenue, 1.5 million patient visits and $2 billion in research expenditures.
+Mass General Brigham is the nation’s largest academic research enterprise with over $16 billion in annual revenue, 1.5 million patient visits and more than $2 billion in research expenditures.
 It also has a managed care organization, out-patient facilities and community hospitals.
-Its 4,200 faculty are appointed at Harvard Medical School.
+Its 6,200 faculty are appointed at Harvard Medical School.

 Prior to joining Mass General Brigham, Mr. Coburn was founding director of Cleveland Clinic Innovations and served for 13 years as its executive leader.
 During his tenure, Cleveland Clinic spun off 57 companies that raised more than $700 million in equity financing.
 There were none before Coburn’s arrival.
 His team also managed an innovation alliance network in which Cleveland Clinic directly supported technology commercialization for healthcare systems throughout the United States.

 Mr. Coburn has been a member of numerous corporate and community boards including Explorys (acquired by IBM), Autonomic Technologies, and the U.S. Enrichment Corporation (NYSE:USU).